dpsspatial/Installation-Instructions/slope-mapping.md

 ![img_11.png](img_11.png)

 ### What does this all mean?
+The bottom line for this analysis is that slope = average number per year of student increase or decrease in a neighborhood, and mapping this value is a great visual to show this change over 10 years as even the years in between can have an impact on the overall trend of growth and decline.

-Unfortunately we have something we refer to as the "Denver Pattern" in a lot of the demographic data points we analyse, and this map fits that pattern - decline in the SW and N/Central parts of the city, growth in the NE/Far Northeast, and basically flat growth in the SE part of the City.
+Unfortunately we have something we refer to as the "Denver Pattern" in a lot of the demographic data points we analyze, and this map fits that pattern - decline in the SW and N/Central parts of the city, growth in the NE/Far Northeast, and basically flat growth in the SE part of the City.

 This map also fits with our analysis that shows some neighborhoods, especially in NW Denver are rebounding from the effects of gentrification, and more K-5 students are returning to the neighborhoods after several years of decline.
 This fits with the patterns in the number of births we see in these neighborhoods as well.

-The bottom line for this analysis is that slope = average number per year of student increase or decrease in a neighborhood, and mapping this value is a great visual to show this change over 10 years as even the years in between can have an impact on the overall trend of growth and decline.
+### Comments or Suggestions?

+This is bit of an experiment, and I wonder what thoughts anyone has about this method?
+Please send us an email to [planning@dpsk12.org](mailto:planning@dpsk12.org)  or on Twitter [@dpsspatial](https://twitter.com/dpsspatial).